learn-co-curriculum/java-mod-5-jpa-1to1/README.md

 another via primary and foreign keys.
 JPA provides us with annotations that streamline model association in our program.

-In this lesson, we will  implement the following relationship:
+In this lesson, we will  implement the following one-to-one relationship:

 ![One to One relationship erd](https://curriculum-content.s3.amazonaws.com/6036/java-mod-5-jpa-1to1/student_idcard_erd.png)

-Each student has one ID card and each ID card belongs to one student.
-We will use JPA annotations to create the one-to-one relationship.
+- Each `Student` has one `IdCard` and each `IdCard` belongs to one `Student`.
+- We will use the JPA `@OneToOne` annotation to create the one-to-one relationship.
+- The `Student` entity will be chosen as the relationship owner, meaning a foreign key reference to the associated `IdCard` entity will be stored in the student database table.

 ## Create ID Card Entity and Instances

-Create the `IdCard` class in the `model` package and add the following code:
+Create the `IdCard` class in the `model` package and add the following code.
+The `@Table` annotation names the corresponding database table `ID_CARD`.

 ```java
 package org.example.model;